 A biology and public health major, Rana said her engagement with the Meredith Health Professions Society (MHPS) was one of the most impactful experiences she had at Meredith.
-Serving as event chair and then president, she developed close relationships with other organization members as well as the organization’s adviser, Karthik Aghoram, professor of biological sciences.
+Serving as event chair and then president, she developed close relationships with other organization members as well as the organization’s advisor, Karthik Aghoram, professor of biological sciences.

 “I gained a lot of insight as to how a small clinic operates.
 This early exposure to healthcare will benefit me as I enter the field of pharmacy.”

 In addition, Rana was a student worker in the Dean of Students office for three years, which allowed her to work behind the scenes on events such as New Student Orientation, Start Strong, and Looking Toward College.
-These experiences led her to take on additional leadership roles, such as co-chairing events and serving as a student adviser.
+These experiences led her to take on additional leadership roles, such as co-chairing events and serving as a student advisor.

 Ultimately, Rana plans to work as a pediatric or cardiology pharmacist in a hospital setting.
-According to Rana, Meredith faculty and staff have prepared her to succeed by believing in her leadership and intellectual abilities.
+According to Rana, Meredith’s faculty and staff have prepared her to succeed by believing in her leadership and intellectual abilities.